 What falls in this authentication factor category are passwords, PINs, or answers to secret questions.
 Whatever a user can recall and remember is considered a knowledge factor.
 This is usually the first level of security you’ll encounter when you try accessing your account.

 To put it simply, anything that falls under this category is a part of a user’s body that can be used for authentication purposes.
 ‘Are Selfies the Next Best Security Tool?’ by HP highlights how companies have begun using facial recognition to improve the security of their products and services.
 For instance, numerous phone manufacturers like Apple and Huawei have installed facial recognition systems to map out a unique detailed depth map of your face — serving as a biological trait that can be used to confirm a login.
 Others that fit in this category are iris scans, voice verification, and palm scans.

 Is MFA Perfect?

 As with all security methods, nothing is 100% prone to vulnerabilities.
-In ‘The Security Downside of SMS-based Multi-Factor Authentication (MFA)’ by our very own George Mutune, he mentioned the security flaws of popular methods like SMS-based MFA.
+In ‘The Security Downside of SMS-based Multi Factor Authentication (MFA)’ by George Mutune, he mentioned the security flaws of popular methods like SMS-based MFA.
 SIM swap attacks to SS7 network vulnerabilities, SMS-based MFA is far from being the perfect MFA method.

 A Medium article by Stuart Schechter also illustrates the risks of enabling MFA.
 For one, you can permanently lose access to your account if you fail to answer a question on your chosen secondary MFA method.
 Another risk of enabling MFA is that it can make you careless since you now have the notion that your accounts are 100% secure.
 This can make you vulnerable to trusting unknown publishers and phishing scams.